 - Allow feelings to surface.
 People have feelings around business decisions.
 When people are in pain (which betrayal can cause), they need to be heard.
 If you don’t allow people to express their emotions, those feelings won’t go — they will go underground.
 When it comes to feelings, most leaders say they don’t want to go there.
 But ignoring emotions won’t make them go away.

 - Give employees support.
-When the betrayed feel vulnerable, helpless or victimized, support — in the form of information, relationships, new perspectives, coaching, and encouragement — is important for leaders and coworkers to give.
+When the betrayed feel vulnerable, helpless, or victimized, support — in the form of information, relationships, new perspectives, coaching, and encouragement — is important for leaders and coworkers to give to help calm the conflict.
 Sometimes, just talking with a trusted colleague or coworker is good therapy; other times it helps to seek counseling or other outside resources.

 - Reframe the experience.
 After a betrayal, people feel vulnerable and contract their focus.
 They have a hard time seeing a bigger picture.
 Ask questions that open up new ways to think about the situation: What role did I play?
 How can I change my response?
 What choices or options do I have now?